 Use this drapery fullness calculator to figure out how many drapes you need for different levels of drape fullness: 1x Width= 0%, 1.5xWidth=50% and 2xWidth=100%.
 Where width is the size of the crossbar/area being covered.

 Whether you choose to have 30%, 75%, or even 200% drape fullness, you can easily figure out just how much curtains you will need to purchase with our drape calculator.

 How to set Your Drapes Apart From the Competition

-On your quest to ensuring that your drapes stand out, you want to make sure that you’re making use of timeless colors that go perfectly with everything.
+To make sure that your drape designs stand out, you want to make sure that you’re making use of timeless colors that go perfectly with everything.
 A few of these colors include but aren’t limited to ivory, gold, black, and blush.
 You also have to remember that your drapes are not the stars of the show; they’re there to improve the entire design not to stand out like a sore thumb.

-Another mistake wedding decorators and brides tend to make is using improperly colored drapes.
-This can be using a color that’s different from the wedding colors or too many colors to create your drape design.
+3. Another mistake wedding decorators and brides tend to make is using improperly colored drapes.
+This can be using a color that’s different from the wedding colors or using too many colors to create your drape design.
 This can end up making your drapes stand out for all the wrong reasons.
-It’s effortless to get lost in the process of planning an entire wedding that we might end up overlooking drapes leading to mistakes that can cost us a lot down the road.
+When you have an elegant set-up with fresh floral arrangements, crystal candelabras, and elaborate table centerpieces, opt for velvet backdrop panel drapes in solid colors.

 Ideal Fabrics for Wedding Drapes